-To help populate part one of the register we are carrying out a ‘call for sites’ from 20 July 2017 to 1 September 2017.
+To help populate part one of the register we carried out a ‘call for sites’ from 20 July 2017 to 1 September 2017.
 If you have previously developed land and buildings which has the potential to be used for housing in the future and meets the NPPF definition of ‘brownfield land’ (above) we would like to hear from you so that we can add it to part one of the register.
 This information will then be added to information we already have in our Strategic Housing Land Availability Assessment (SHLAA).

 This will allow us to gain a full and comprehensive understanding of the extent of available and suitable previously developed land in the district.
 It will also help with any future review of the Local Plan or inform a Neighbourhood Plan.